Naruto: Development

-In 1995, Shueisha released Karakuri, a one-shot manga by Masashi Kishimoto that earned an honorable mention in the Hop Step Award in 1996.
-Kishimoto was unsatisfied with his subsequent drafts for a follow up, and decided to work on another project.
-The new project was originally going to feature Naruto as a chef, but this version never made it to print.
-Kishimoto originally wanted to make Naruto a child who could transform into a fox, so he created a one-shot of Naruto for the summer 1997 issue of Akamaru Jump based on the idea.
-Despite the positive feedback it received in a readers' poll, Kishimoto was unhappy with the art and the story, so he rewrote it as a story about ninjas.
+In 1995, Shueisha published Karakuri, a one-shot manga by Masashi Kishimoto, which received an honorable mention in the 1996 Hop Step Award.
+Dissatisfied with subsequent draft proposals, Kishimoto began developing a new project.
+An early concept featured Naruto as a chef, but this version was never published.
+Kishimoto then developed a one-shot for the summer 1997 issue of Akamaru Jump, based on an idea of a boy who could transform into a fox.
+Despite positive reader feedback, Kishimoto revised the concept into a ninja-themed story due to dissatisfaction with the art and narrative.